dojo/docs/dijit/registry.rst

 by the dojo widget system when the markup is parsed and transformed into a dijit.
 This allows you to change dojo-specific attributes for the widget or call methods defined in the class the dijit corresponds to (in this case, we can call methods of the ContentPane class).
-For example, we can set the content of the ContentPane via setContent().
+For example, we can set the content of the ContentPane via set("content", value).

 .. js ::

- regsitry.byId("myDivId").setContent("Hello World!");
+ regsitry.byId("myDivId").set("content", "Hello World!");

 You could also change the style like we did with dom.byId() above using the domNode property of the ContentPane.
 (Actually, domNode is defined higher up the inheritance tree so every dijit has a domNode property.
 Very convenient!)